The Ultimate New England Fall Road Trip Itinerary (6 States)

 Starts in Boston:

-Our adventure began in the city of Boston, where we flew into Logan International Airport.
-Boston is an excellent launch point for a Fall New England Road Trip, with its iconic attractions, delicious seafood, and cobblestone streets.
+Our adventure began in the fun city of Boston, where we flew into Logan International Airport.
+Boston is an excellent launching point for a New England Road Trip, with lots of awesome things to do, delicious seafood, and cobblestone streets.

 A Counterclockwise Road Trip: